pe5er/swan.media/services.md

 ## Graphic Design

-We have experience working with vector graphic applications to create proffessional looking logos and graphics.
+We have experience working with vector graphic applications to create professional looking logos and graphics.